mprat/practicepython/_posts/2017-03-20-36-birthday-plots.md

 The way bokeh outputs plots is really cool: when you run a piece of bokeh code, it outputs the result into an HTML file that you can then save and display in a web browser on it's own.
 After you run this segment on top, it will automatically open a web browser and show you a plot.

-One awesome feature of Bokeh is that it gives you a toolbar you can use to play with the graph - moving it around, zooming out, saving it, etc. Plus, you can put it directly into am HTMl page!
+One awesome feature of Bokeh is that it gives you a toolbar you can use to play with the graph - moving it around, zooming out, saving it, etc. Plus, you can put it directly into am HTML page!

 It will look something like this: